MarcoWorms/learn.js/README.md

 5 % 4 // 1 (the remainder of the integer division)
 ```

 All 5 lines above could be seen as 5 really small programs.
-Each of them is very limited but they do perform a purposefull transformation in some initial data.
-These small programs are still quite unusable for and end user since a basic calculator would solve this types of problems, but the purpose of calling them programs is to try to consolidade the view that a program is simply a transformation of some given data.
+Each of them is very limited but they do perform a purposeful transformation in some initial data.
+These small programs are still quite unusable for and end user since a basic calculator would solve this types of problems, but the purpose of calling them programs is to try to consolidate the view that a program is simply a transformation of some given data.
 As we learn more complex data structures we'll quickly achieve some problem-solving techniques that no calculator can solve!

 ## Strings